ChanlChanl

 Multi-step workflowsPrompt chainingReAct if steps require external data

 This guide covered the foundational twelve.
-In Part 2, we'll go deeper into advanced techniques: retrieval-augmented generation (RAG), constitutional AI prompting, dynamic tool selection, and prompt optimization at scale.
-We'll also look at how to build automated evaluation pipelines so you can measure whether your prompt changes actually improve performance — not just feel better.
+In Part 2, we'll go deeper: retrieval-augmented generation (RAG), constitutional AI prompting, dynamic tool selection, and prompt optimization at scale.
+We'll also build automated evaluation pipelines so you can measure whether your prompt changes actually improve performance.

-For now, pick one technique you haven't tried and apply it to a real problem this week.
+Pick one technique you haven't tried and apply it to a real problem this week.
 The best way to internalize these patterns is to see them fail, understand why, and iterate.
-That's not just how prompt engineering works — it's how all engineering works.

-If you're building agents and want to systematically test how your prompts perform across different scenarios, analytics dashboards can show you where your prompts succeed and where they fall short in production.
+If you're building agents and want to see where your prompts succeed and fall short in production, analytics dashboards can surface those patterns across real conversations.

 Progress0/12